-Formula Female, in association with Motorsport Ireland, Sport Ireland, and Cjj Motorsports are delighted to introduce the Go Girls Karting & STEM initiative.
+Formula Female is delighted to introduce the Go Girls Karting & STEM Workshops for 2023.

 A Pathway to Participation in Motorsport

-Motorsport Ireland & Formula Female are delighted to announce the Go Girls Karting & STEM initiative for 2022.
-The program, supported by Sport Ireland and Cjj Motorsports is designed to drive visibility, opportunity and a pathway to active participation for young girls in the Motorsport Ireland Karting Championship.
+Formula Female is delighted to announce the Go Girls Karting & STEM workshops are back for 2023.
+The program which launched in 2019 and has been supported by Sport Ireland and Cjj Motorsports is designed to drive visibility and opportunity in STEM and Motorsport related careers.

-The Go Girls initiative (launched in 2019) is aimed at 13-17 year old girls to ‘engage, educate and empower’ the next generation of women in Motorsport.
+The Go Girls program s aimed at 13-17 year old girls to ‘engage, educate and empower!

 Motorsport Platform for STEM Education